microsoft/VSExtensibility/New_Extensibility_Model/Samples/FilePickerSample/README.md

 IReadOnlyList<string>? filePaths = await this.Extensibility.Shell().ShowOpenMultipleFilesDialogAsync(options, ct);
 ```

+`ShowOpenMultipleFilesDialogAsync` returns a list of strings, and `null` if the user closes or cancels the dialog.

-## Asking the user to choose a file to save as
+## Prompting the user to select a file to Save As

-In addition to choosing a file to open, we can utilize the file dialog to choose a file to save as, which can allow the user to specify a custom file name.
+In addition to choosing a file to open, we can utilize the file dialog to choose a file to Save As, which allows the user to specify a custom file name.

-The `FileDialogOptions` utilize the `Title` and `InitialFileName` properties to set a custom title and default filename.
+Here we set the `Title` and `InitialFileName` properties in the `FileDialogOptions` object to set a custom title and default filename:

 ```csharp
  FileDialogOptions options = new()